-With just about three weeks until Thanksgiving, people are gearing up for holiday cooking, shopping, and, of course, visits with family.
+With just about two weeks until Thanksgiving, people are gearing up for holiday cooking, shopping, and, of course, visits with family.
 And while the “visits with family” can create anxiety for many people, for our LGBTQ friends and family, the anxiety jump is often significant.
-Whether people are not yet out, out but not always accepted, or concerned about how family may react to meeting a partner or spouse, the “what if” scenario can be stressful.
+Whether people are not yet out, out but not accepted by family or friends, or concerned about how family may react to meeting a partner or spouse, the “what if” scenario can be stressful.

 - Listen to your friends.
 Seems obvious, right?
 But listening – without commenting right away – is a big skill to learn.
-Often, LGBTQs who are experiencing anxiety about holiday visits just need someone who will listen to how they’re feeling and not minimize their experiences (e.g., “It can’t be that bad, can it?”)
-Open your ears and close your mouth.
+Often, LGBTQ people who are experiencing anxiety about holiday visits just need someone who will listen to how they’re feeling, center their LGBTQ+ friends' needs, and not minimize those experiences (e.g., “It can’t be that bad, can it?”).
+Close your mouth, open your ears, and take it all in.

 - When people are ready to talk, help them focus on the present.
 When anyone has a bad experience, it’s natural to go back to that time and expect that it will determine what will happen in the future.
+This can sometimes cause what's called a "self-fulfilling prophecy" - meaning, by trying to avoid something that happened in the past we end up creating the exact situation we're hoping to avoid.
 But this is not always the case.
 Sometimes, people change.
 Situations are different.
-Try to help your LGBTQ friend look at how they can prepare themselves for this experience, and not dwell exclusively in the past.
+Try to help your LGBTQ+ friend look at how they can prepare themselves for this experience, and not dwell exclusively in the past.